 Link: Learn more about The Business Platinum Card® from American Express

 The Business Platinum Card® from American Express is one of the most perks-rich business cards out there.
-The card recently underwent a refresh, and while the annual fee increased, several valuable new perks were introduced as well.
-At the moment, the card has an excellent welcome offer, making it an ideal time to apply.
-If you’re eligible for the card and haven’t yet applied, now is an ideal time to do so.
+The card continues to have an excellent welcome offer, making it an ideal time to apply.
+If you’re eligible for the card and haven’t yet applied, it’s definitely worth considering.

 In this post: